gravitational/gravity/docs/5.x/overview.md

    "Bundle").
 2. Publish the Application Bundle for distribution.
-3. Deploy and install the Application Bundle onto Linux based server cluster ("Telekube Cluster" or "Cluster").
+3. Deploy and install the Application Bundle onto Linux based server cluster ("Gravity Cluster" or "Cluster").
 4. Securely connect to any Cluster to monitor health and roll out updates.

 ## Packaging

-Telekube works only with applications running on Kubernetes.
-This means the following prerequisites apply in order to use Telekube:
+Gravity works only with applications running on Kubernetes.
+This means the following prerequisites apply in order to use Gravity:

 * The application is packaged into containers.
 * You have Kubernetes resource definitions for application services, pods, etc.

-To prepare a Kubernetes application for distribution via Telekube, you have to write an Application Manifest.
+To prepare a Kubernetes application for distribution via Gravity, you have to write an Application Manifest.
 Below is a sample of a simple Application Manifest in YAML format.
 It follows Kubernetes configuration conventions:

 ```bash